-\begin{cor}[Existence of a self-adjoint extension] $ \tilde{H}: \tilde{\cD}_0 \to \sF $ as in Lemma \ref{lem:denselydefined} allows for a self-adjoint extension. \end{cor} \begin{proof} The existence of a self-adjoint extension is a direct consequence of \cite[Thm.
-X.3]{reedsimon2} (von Neumann's theorem): For a symmetric operator $ \tilde{H} $ (called $ A $ within \cite{reedsimon2}), this theorem asserts that there is a self-adjoint extension, provided that a conjugation operator $ C: \tilde{\cD}_0 \to \tilde{\cD}_0 $ exists, such that
+\begin{corollary}[Existence of a self-adjoint extension] $ \widetilde{H}: \widetilde{\cD}_\sF \to \cD_\sF $ as in Lemma \ref{lem:denselydefined} allows for a self-adjoint extension. \end{corollary} \begin{proof} This is a direct consequence of \cite[Thm.
+X.3]{ReedSimon2} (von Neumann's theorem): For a symmetric operator $ \widetilde{H} $ (called $ A $ within \cite{ReedSimon2}), this theorem asserts that there is a self-adjoint extension, provided that a conjugation operator $ C: \widetilde{\cD}_\sF \to \widetilde{\cD}_\sF $ can be found, such that